ecmwf/odc/docs/content/tools.rst

 Options
    ``-excludeColumns <list-of-columns>``
-      Exclude columns from the comma-separated list.
+      Exclude specified columns from the comparison.
+Columns are specified in a column-separated list.

    ``-excludeColumnsTypes <list-of-column-types>``
-      Exclude columns of listed data types (comma-separated list).
+      Exclude data of specified type(s) from the comparison.
+Types are specified in a columns-separated list.

    ``-dontCheckMissing``
       Do not compare missing values.

    ``<file1.odb>``
-      File to compare.
+      Path to first ODB-2 file.

    ``<file2.odb>``
-      File to compare with.
+      Path to second ODB-2 file.

 Example
    .. code-block:: shell